On This Page

 Document layout analysis has transformed from traditional geometric approaches to sophisticated AI models.
 YOLO-based systems achieve 92.9% mean Average Precision for layout detection across multiple languages, while GLM-OCR demonstrates 94.62 score on OmniDocBench V1.5 using a specialized 0.9B-parameter architecture optimized for document structure understanding.

 Modern approaches like LayoutLM incorporate spatial coordinates and visual information alongside text content, enabling systems to understand relationships between document elements rather than simply detecting their presence.
+This semantic shift from purely geometric detection to contextual understanding represents a fundamental advancement in how modern IDP systems process complex document layouts, enabling broader automation across diverse document types and industries.

 Core Visual Element Detection